deaches/aoc25.lua/README.md

-[This year's challenge](https://adventofcode.com/2025) will only have [twelve days](https://en.wikipedia.org/wiki/The_Twelve_Days_of_Christmas_(song)) to save Christmas rather than the traditional twelty-five.
+[This year's challenge](https://adventofcode.com/2025) will only have [twelve days](https://en.wikipedia.org/wiki/The_Twelve_Days_of_Christmas_(song)) to save Christmas rather than the traditional twenty-five.
 Sadly, this is no longer technically an advent calendar.

 Challenges